The use of academic space falls under the direction of Academic Support & Facilities

 Please do not advertise for your event until approval is granted and you have received

 Frequently Asked Questions

 Open "How to Request Events" in a full window

 - You will be redirected to the Event Request Wizard.

-- Complete the title of the event and select which form you would like to use.
+- Select the event form you would like to use.

 - Conference Rooms: Conference rooms that are centrally scheduled through ASFR: Administration 008, 244 and DTCNTR 212.

 - IT Computer Labs: Computer labs scheduled and